-With great power comes great responsibility.
-The responsibility to make sure you’ve got the best SSD to get you into the game quickly to show off your graphics card.
+Make sure you’ve got the best SSD to get you into the game quickly to show off the power of your graphics card.

 The GTX 1080 Ti is the final piece of the puzzle with regards to the Pascal generation of GeForce graphics cards, and fits in the sizable gap between the GTX 1080 and the mighty Titan Xp.
-It's going to remain the fastest GeForce card on the market until they get around to translating the currently server-based Nvidia Volta architecture down to the desktop level next year.
+It's going to remain the fastest GeForce card on the market until they get around to translating the currently compute-based Nvidia Volta architecture down to the desktop level later this year.

 Nvidia have also fitted GTX 1080 and GTX 1060 chips with speedy new memory, to create more overclocking-friendly cards, but despite rumours of a more thorough refresh later in the year this is essentially it for new Pascal boards.
 Roll on Volta...